 The non-AP STA affiliated with the non-AP MLD corresponding to the link does not support all of the <EHT-MCS, NSS> tuples indicated by the Basic EHT-MCS And NSS Set field of the EHT Operation parameter of the AP affiliated with the AP MLD corresponding to the link in the MLME- START.request primitive.

-An MLD that requests or accepts multi-link (re)setup for any two links ensures that each link is located on different nonoverlapping operating channels.
+An MLD that requests or accepts multi-link (re)setup ensures that for any two links that are part of the links requested or accepted by the multi-link (re)setup, each link is located on different nonoverlapping operating channels.(#18195)

 If the link on which the (Re)Association Request frame was received cannot be accepted by the AP MLD, the AP MLD shall treat the multi-link (re)setup as a failure and shall not accept any requested links.
 If the link on which the (Re)Association Request frame was received is accepted by the AP MLD, the multi-link (re)setup is successful.